mafordah/web-dev-hw/final/README.md

 I had some issues with spacing that created a lot of extra space on the right side if the window is resized.
 I couldn't figure out what in the code was causing it.
 I also noticed that the dropdown, though in the correct place in Chrome, was too high when I opened it in Internet Explorer.
 I couldn't find a way to change the spacing without negatively impacting one or the other.

 I definitely had to go back and look up aspects of web design and development that I'd forgotten.
 Specifically, self-hosted videos and how to link them with posters.
-Other than that, I had very few hiccups in creating this website.
+I also had more videos in my video collection, but I ran into file size issues.

+I've had a great time in this web design, and I can't wait to continue throughout my college career.